-The rise of the internet has brought about a rise in the gig economy jobs, and this trend is not going down any time soon.
+The rise of the internet has brought about a rise in gig economy jobs, and this trend is not going to fade any time soon.

 Many people want flexible working hours, which a traditional 9-5 cannot offer.
 That’s why the gig economy is becoming so popular.

-A recent study released by the Bureau of Labor shows that freelancers will take up 43% of the U.S. workers by the end of 2020, as can be seen in this post.
+A recent study released by the Bureau of Labor shows that freelancers will take up 43% of the U.S. workers soon, as seen in this post.
 And this is all thanks to online gig economy platforms like Fiverr and FlexJobs.

 Wondering how you can find freelancing gigs or make money online?

 Looking at the intro, you might have a rough idea of what gig economy jobs are.
-But to put it simply, gig economy jobs are part-time jobs offering flexible working hours to freelancers and independent contractors.
+But to put it simply, they are part-time jobs offering flexible working hours to freelancers and independent contractors.

-The best part about having a gig job is that you can decide how much money to earn, you can work from anywhere (be location-independent), and you also choose working hours that fit your schedule.
+The best part about having a gig economy job from home is that you can decide how much money you earn, work from anywhere (be location-independent), and choose working hours that fit your schedule.

 The gig economy doesn’t have that many job requirements.
-If you have a computer, a stable internet connection, a SmartPhone and a few marketable skills, you can work a gig economy job.
+If you have a computer, stable internet connection, Smartphone, and some marketable skills, you can work a gig economy job.

 What Are the Best Gig Economy Jobs?